Bundesliga 2020 schedule: what games are there today? Times, television channels to watch soccer in the USA. USA

-The Bundesliga has finally returned, giving German soccer fans, English soccer fans and almost anyone looking for live sports action a reason to get excited.
+The Bundesliga is finally back, giving German soccer fans and almost anyone looking for live sports action a reason to get excited.

-For all but two teams, this is Matchday 26 of 34 in the Bundesliga, which means that we have already spent three quarters of the season.
-The big game to watch on Saturday is Revierderby's rivalry between second place Borussia Dortmund and sixth place Schalke.
-On Sunday, first place, Bayern Munich returns to action in Union Berlin.
-And on Monday, Werder Bremen will try to change his season at home against Bayer Leverkusen, which is in fifth place.
+Matchday 28 will feature midweek matches on Tuesdays and Wednesdays, none larger than Tuesday Der Klassiker between first place Bayern Munich and second place Borussia Dortmund.

-Here is a complete guide to the Bundesliga game schedule for Matchday 26, including start times and television channels for watching soccer in the United States.
+Here's a complete guide to the Bundesliga game schedule for Matchday 28, which includes start times and television channels for watching soccer in the United States.

 MORE: Watch Bundesliga matches live on fuboTV (7-day free trial)